White House: Media Are Trying to Scare Country About COVID-19

-White House press secretary Kayleigh McEnany doubled down on the president's assertion that the media has been trying to scare the American people about the coronavirus.
+White House Press Secretary Kayleigh McEnany doubled down on the President's assertion that the media has been trying to scare the American people about the coronavirus.

-That comes the same day that President Donald Trump planned to re-start his daily coronavirus briefings Tuesday (July 21).
+That comes the same day that President Donald Trump planned to restart his daily coronavirus briefings Tuesday (July 21).

 Asked in her daily briefing about Vice President Mike Pence's June 16 op-ed in The Wall Street Journal to that effect and whether the White House still stands by that 25,000 more coronavirus deaths later, McEnany reiterated the charge.

 She said the White House has always been “clear-eyed” that reopening the country would entail "embers, and in some cases, fires."
 Cases, and in some instances, death counts, have been rising in many states.
 She said the administration has been aggressive in addressing those embers and fires, including sending teams to emerging hot spots.
-She said the fatality rate of cases, the U.S. is below the European Union and the world average.
+She said the fatality rate of cases, the U.S. is below the EU and the world average.

 Asked again if the White House saw the "main problem" as the media trying to scare people. she said she thought in many instances that was the case.
 "I think there's been a deficit in reporting about the cost of staying shut down, for instance," she said.

-To suggest that cost, she cited “the American Cancer Society saying that, during the pandemic, we saw an 80 percent drop in cancer cases being identified,” adding that there were “real costs” to a “draconian extended shutdown.”
+To suggest that cost, she cited “the American Cancer Society saying that, during the pandemic, we saw an 80% drop in cancer cases being identified,” adding that there were “real costs” to a “draconian extended shutdown.”
 She said the media does not report that other side of the health equation, including that mammograms are down 87% and colonoscopies down 90%, while drug overdoses continue to go up during the lockdown.

-The smarter way to stay on top of the multichannel video marketplace.
-Sign up below.
+The smarter way to stay on top of broadcasting and cable industry.
+Sign up below